AryanpurTech/BlueEngine/README.md

 * Check out the [examples](https://github.com/ElhamAryanpur/BlueEngine/tree/master/examples) folder to get a sense of how things are done

-* This project is under heavy work, not recommended for production use.
-The API is a bit unstable too.

 ---

 **NOTE:** You need to add `resolver = "2"` on your `Cargo.toml` under `[package]` section.
 This is because of migration to newer versions of Rust and dependencies of this engine.